 Key Facts

-• Fertility-friendly lubricants are specifically tested to ensure they do not harm sperm, eggs, or fertilization processes.
+- Fertility-friendly lubricants are specifically tested to ensure they do not hinder sperm motility or viability, making them safer for couples trying to conceive.

 What is a fertility-friendly lube?